 This rule must be read in conjunction with Rule G17 in the DUT Rule book.
-Where a student fails to obtain a credit in a specific instructional offering after two year/semesters of study in such offering, he/she shall not be permitted to re-register in the relevant programme at the Institution without the permission of the Senate, on the recommendation of the Head of Department subject to such additional requirements as may be imposed.
+Where a student fails to obtain a credit in a specific instructional offering after two year/semesters of study in such offering, he/she shall not be per-mitted to re-register in the relevant programme at the Institution without the permission of the Senate, on the recommendation of the Head of Department subject to such additional requirements as may be imposed.
 In addition, the following assessments will apply:

-First Assessment A student must have passed 50% of the subjects comprising the instructional programme after the minimum period of of registered study.
+First Assessment A student must have passed 50% of the subjects comprising the instructional programme after the minimum period of registered study.

-Second Assessment

-A student must have passed all the subjects comprising the instructional programme after maximum period of registered study.
+Second Assessment A student must have passed all the subjects comprising the instructional programme after maximum period of registered study.

-The above includes periods of study and exemptions granted for subjects passed at any other educational institution towards the same or equivalent qualification.
+The above includes periods of study and exemptions granted for subjects passedat any other educational institution towards the same or equivalent qualification.
 A student who is prevented from re-registering in terms of Rule ECE.1.12 may appeal to the Faculty Board Executive provided there is proof of extenuating circumstances that prevented that student from completing the required number of subjects in the time allowed.
 A student must take such an appeal, in writing, to the Dean of the Faculty within five (5) working days of having been notified by the Head of Department that he/she is not permitted to re-register.

-If the appeal is successful, the Faculty Board Executive may set such specific conditions for re-registering as it deems fit.
+If the appeal is successful, the Faculty Board Executive may set such specificconditions for re-registering as it deems fit.

-4. PROGRAMMES OFFERED IN CHEMICAL ENGINEERING

-Programmes are offered in chemical engineering which upon successful completion leads to the award of the following qualifications:
+PROGRAMMES OFFERED IN CHEMICAL ENGINEERING Programmes are offered in chemical engineering which upon successful completion leads to the award of the following qualifications:

 Qualification SAQA NLRD Number

-N D : Chemical Engineering 72225

-B. Tech : Chemical Engineering 72127

 Bachelor of Engineering Technology in Chemical Engineering 98955

-Bachelor of Engineering Technology Honours in Chemical Engineering ТВА
+Bachelor of Engineering Technology Honours in Chemical Engineering 115521

 Master of Engineering 96827

 Doctor of Engineering 96812

+B. Tech : Chemical Engineering 72127